 When the water intake is too low, the urine becomes too concentrated, allowing minerals to crystallize and stick together.
-However, they can arise because of a wrong diet, excess body weight, some medical conditions, and certain supplements and medications.
+However, they can arise because of a wrong diet, excess body weight, medical conditions, and certain supplements and medications.

 Most kidney stones pass through the ureter, bladder and urethra and go out of the body independently with or without treatment.
 In a few cases, the stone gets stuck in the ureter and requires a procedure under general anaesthesia.